ernestorivera/jekyll-serif-theme/_services/companion-care.md

 weight: 2
 ---

-The goal of our companion care is emotional support and socialization.
+The goal of companion care is primarily emotional support and socialization and offering non-medical services to older adults or people with disabilities.

 # Companion Care Services